ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part05.md

 - A `Jenkinsfile` is the logic to instruct Jenkins what to do
 - This `Jenkinsfile` records the build data in Ortelius using the `Ortelius CLI` which can be found [here](https://pypi.org/project/ortelius-cli/)
 - [Ortelius Open-Source Vulnerability Managment Platform POC](https://docs.ortelius.io/Ortelius-General-Poc.pdf) document to help you get going
+- The complete Ortelius Jenkins pipeline file with Discord notifications

 ```groovy
 pipeline {